RaulPPelaez/UAMMD/docs/Interactor/BondedForces.rst

 	       The same as :cpp:class:`BondedType::FENE`, but its constructor requires a :cpp:class`Box` object and applies periodic boundary conditions to the distances between computing the potential.

+	       .. cpp:function:: FENEPBC(Box box)

+		  The constructor of this class requires a :cpp:any:`Box` object to deal with boundary conditions.

 Angular bonds
 ~~~~~~~~~~~~~~~